DIRECT DIGITAL CONTROLS (DDC) SYSTEM REPAIRS, BLDG 527, DAM NECK ANNEX

 Description

-The Department of Defense, through the Naval Facilities Engineering Command Mid-Atlantic, is soliciting proposals for the Direct Digital Controls (DDC) System Repairs at Building 527, Dam Neck Annex, located in Virginia Beach, Virginia.
-The project involves the demolition and installation of DDC network modems across multiple buildings within the annex, aimed at modernizing control systems to enhance operational efficiency.
-This initiative is part of a broader federal effort to maintain and upgrade critical infrastructure, ensuring facilities operate optimally.
-Interested contractors, specifically those within the 8(a) program, must submit proposals by March 6, 2025, following a mandatory site visit on February 19, 2025; for further inquiries, contact Jessica Grosso at jessica.m.grosso.civ@us.navy.mil or call 757-433-3623.
+The Department of Defense, through the Naval Facilities Engineering Command (NAVFAC) Mid-Atlantic, is soliciting proposals for the Direct Digital Controls (DDC) System Repairs at Building 527, Dam Neck Annex, Virginia Beach, Virginia.
+The project involves the demolition and installation of DDC network modems across multiple buildings within the annex, aimed at modernizing control systems critical for operational efficiency.
+This initiative reflects the government's commitment to maintaining and enhancing infrastructure, with an estimated contract value between $250,000 and $500,000.
+Interested contractors, specifically those within the 8(a) program and part of the designated MACC group, must submit their proposals by April 18, 2025, and can direct inquiries to Jessica Grosso at jessica.m.grosso.civ@us.navy.mil or by phone at 757-433-3623.

 Point(s) of Contact